 We will continue to develop, own and operate energy assets across the world when they make strategic business sense.

-8. CompanySoCal/NoCal
+8. What other operations does Company have in the SoCal/NoCal?

 (list attached)

 What will Company’s strategy be moving forward (on a country by country or No Cal/So Cal basis)